Complete Ireland Experience

 Heading east through the mountains of West Cork, you weave along the Lee Valley until you reach Blarney Castle, the impressive medieval fortress that lies on the outskirts of Cork.
 You have time to take in the castle grounds and wander its woodland trails.
 Visiting the nearby village, you may even get the chance to kiss the famous Blarney Stone and receive the “gift of the gab”!

-In the afternoon, you change driver-guide and pass along the beautiful coastline south of Cork before arriving in Kinsale.
-This charming little fishing village is your overnight stop, so you can take in the delights of the “gourmet capital of Ireland”, with its first rate local restaurants and lively pubs.
-Savour your free evening whilst exploring the narrow streets and brightly coloured houses around your accommodation.
+After storming the castle, you pass along the beautiful coastline south of Cork before arriving in Kinsale, where your driver will drop you off for the rest of the day.
+This charming little fishing village is your overnight stop before joining part two of your tour tomorrow, so you can take in the delights of the “gourmet capital of Ireland”, with its first-rate local restaurants and lively pubs.
+Savour your free afternoon and evening whilst exploring the narrow streets and brightly coloured houses around your accommodation.

 Day 10